-- What are the KIC's objectives/priorities for the years 2023-2025 and the expected results, including EIT RIS? - How is the proposed KIC Business Plan relevant and appropriate for implementation of multiannual KIC strategy?
+- What are the KIC's objectives/priorities for the years 2024-2025 and the expected results, including EIT RIS? - How is the proposed KIC Business Plan relevant and appropriate for implementation of multiannual KIC strategy?
 How does it contribute to addressing KIC's target societal challenges, knowledge triangle integration and financial sustainability?
 How does it contribute to achieving the future high-level results and impacts included in the EIT Impact Framework? - What were the drivers for the design of the Business Plan and how did it built on the results achieved to date?
 What are the key success factors, main lessons learnt and how these lessons were taken on board when preparing the business plan? - What are the key risks and assumptions for this plan to be delivered?

-With regard to the expected achievements in 2023-2025 and implementation of multi-annual KIC strategy, this chapter shall include a table or a graphic with values showing all the EIT core KPIs and selected KIC specific KPIs, which are part of the EIT Impact Framework, achieved in the past (as validated by EIT), expected for year 2023 and planned for 2024-2025.
-This chapter will also serve as the KIC input to the EIT Single Programming Document 2023-2025.
+With regard to the expected achievements in 2024-2025 and implementation of multi-annual KIC strategy, this chapter shall include a table or a graphic with values showing all the EIT core KPIs and selected KIC specific KPIs, which are part of the EIT Impact Framework and planned for 2024-2025.
+This chapter will also serve as the KIC input to the EIT Single Programming Document 2024-2026.